jahrulnr/ESP32-PioSystem/README.md

 ## Usage Instructions

 1. Flash the application to your ESP32 device
-2. The device will create a WiFi hotspot with SSID "OSSystem-AP" and password "password123"
+2. The device will create a WiFi hotspot with SSID "PioSystem-AP" and password "password123"
 3. Connect to this hotspot from your phone or computer
 4. Open your web browser and navigate to http://192.168.4.1
 5. You'll see the dashboard interface where you can: